-The challenge presented, is how to individualize a regimen, that allows menopausal women to receive the documented health and quality of life sustaining benefits of estrogen replacement, while both adequately protecting the uterus and avoiding any potential progestin related side effects.
+Unfortunately, some menopausal women experience unpleasant symptoms while using progesterone.
+The challenge becomes how to individualize a regimen, that allows menopausal women to receive the documented health and quality of life sustaining benefits of estrogen replacement, while both adequately protecting the uterus and avoiding any potential progestin-related side effects.

 What exactly are progesterone and progestins?